 Edinburgh - Alnwick, England - York.

 , the most famous monument of prehistoric Europe.
-In London, your final destination, why not take in a Shownight Theater Evening?
+In London, your final destination, why not take in a Shownight Theatre Evening?
 (B)

-Morning sightseeing with a Local Guide includes all the famous landmarks: the Houses of Parliament and Big Ben beside the Thames River, Westminster Abbey, Whitehall's mounted horseguards and the Prime Minister's Downing Street, Piccadilly Circus, and Buckingham Palace.
-Highlights are a visit to St. Paul's Cathedral (except on Sundays) and the ceremonial pageantry of the Changing of the Guard, if held.
+Morning sightseeing with a Local Guide includes all the famous landmarks: the Houses of Parliament and Big Ben beside the Thames River, Westminster Abbey, Whitehall's mounted horseguards and the Prime Minister's Downing Street, Piccadilly Circus, Buckingham Palace, and the ceremonial pageantry of the Changing of the Guard, if held.
 Free time in the afternoon for independent activities or to join an optional excursion to Windsor Castle or the Tower of London with its fabulous Crown Jewels.
 Later, an optional dinner, followed by a relaxed nighttime cruise on the Thames River, viewing some of the capital's most beautiful illuminated sights, would be an incredible finale to your holiday.
 (B)

 Your holiday ends with breakfast this morning.
 (B)